Ganesh774218/Online-Sales-Analysis/README.md

 Introduction-
 This project presents an end-to-end analysis of online sales data, transforming raw datasets into actionable business insights through a comprehensive workflow that integrates Power BI visualizations, Python-based data cleaning, and advanced SQL analytics.
 It showcases a complete data pipeline—from initial exploration to structured querying—demonstrating proficiency in identifying trends, optimizing strategies, and enabling data-driven decision-making in the e-commerce domain.

+Problem Statement- what are the trends with sales volume or specific purchases?

 Tools and Files -
 - 📂 Excel (Raw Dataset)
 - 📊 Power BI (Data Visualization & Transformation)